dotintent/pixfight/readme.md

 # 1. Idea

-The root idea behind this project is to show how to integrate C++ code with some 3rd party libraries into your native application, done in other platforms as a "business logic" Core game logic is written in C++14 and use FMOD, OpenGL and freetype2 as dependencies.
+The root idea behind this project is to show how to integrate C++ code with some 3rd party libraries into your native application, done in other platforms as a "business logic" Core game logic is written in C++14 and uses FMOD, OpenGL and freetype2 as dependencies.
 Each platform uses this Core to render game in their native environment. (e.g: Android in Java, iOS in objC etc.)

 AI in this game is based on the following article from [gamasutra](https://www.gamasutra.com/view/feature/129959/designing_ai_algorithms_for_.php)

-Inspire for the game comes from [WeeWar](https://web.archive.org/web/20150315005124/http://weewar.com/) (no more exist)
+Inspiration for the game comes from [WeeWar](https://web.archive.org/web/20150315005124/http://weewar.com/) (no longer exists)

 # 2. Credits